Review of Human Strandings and the Role of the Xenobiologist by Thoraiya Dyer. The story was originally published in Clark’s world and is free online.

 This review will have a few spoilers as it is impossible to talk about it without talking about at least the themes of the story.

 Kelly has been stranded on an alien world for 10 years, all alone.
 When she returns to her own world their society is moving more and more into virtual space.
-The meat space is harsh, cold and with sparse resources.
+The meat space is harsh, cold and with space resources.
 In the virtual world anyone can master any physical skill.
 Kelly feels that the virtual world is unreal.
 That is pretty much what the story is about.
 Her society is consumed by the virtual world.
 They no long have meat children.
 They no longer live their lives in the real world.
 That is a scary scenario.
 At least it is for Kelly who is a dancer.
 Whose identity is tied up in the mastery of a physical skill.

 I don’t quite know what to think about all the references to rape in the story.
-It seemed like society was using the threat of rape to keep women out of the meat spaces.
+It seemed like society was using the thread of rape to keep women out of the meat spaces.
 Out in the real world they could not guarantee their safety.

 Give it a listen